Screening of “Boy Erased”

 LGBTQIA+: 4 minutes to understand

-Have you ever seen the acronym LGBTQIA+ without knowing all its meanings?
+Have you ever seen the acronym LGBTQIA+ without knowing what it all stands for?

-In 4 minutes, this video offers a simple and accessible insight into gender identities and sexual orientations.
+In four minutes, this video offers a simple and accessible explanation of gender identities and sexual orientations.

-This event is proposed by the Quality of Life at Work Department - Campus Life Division, as part of the LGBT+ Phobia Week 2025.
+This event is organized by the Quality of Life at Work department – Campus Life Division, as part of 2025 Week Against LGBT+ Phobias.

 Receive a weekly summary of the UM agenda